 The disconnect between goals, actions, and outcomes is real and pervasive.
 Just as much so in spiritual practice as in other aspects of life (and contemporary culture).
 A lot more marketing is devoted to ideas rather than long-term, sustainable, and valuable outcomes.
 In the process of absorbing this marketing, many people lose sight of whether they are actually accomplishing something with their time and energy.

-In this respect, there is a trend in contemporary spirituality and soul work for it to be a form of entertainment — not much is desired or expected other than feeling or looking good in the process.
-This is dramatically different than the long history of deep spiritual quest and practice.
-Historically, soul work was expected to be long, challenging, and rigorous.
-I hardly see those terms applied to what is considered the modern spiritual path.
+In this respect, there is a trend in contemporary spirituality and inner work for it to be a form of entertainment — not much is desired or expected other than feeling or looking good in the process.
+This is dramatically different than the long history of deep spiritual quest.
+Historically, spiritual practice was expected to be long, challenging, and rigorous.
+I hardly see those terms applied to what is considered the modern spiritual or inner path.

 My suggestion: evaluate your intentions and how your process of soul work to achieve them is reflected in your inner/outer results.
 Maybe you are not clear about one of these aspects: